-As you’ve already seen, data is analyzed in Keatext by breaking down each sentence of long-form written feedback into statements, identifying a Topic and an Opinion for each, and then bucketing the statement into one of four sentiments: Praises, Problems, Questions or Suggestions.
+As you’ve already seen, data is analyzed in Keatext by breaking down long-form written feedback into Comments, identifying a Topic and an Opinion for each, and then bucketing the Comment into one of four sentiments: Praises, Problems, Questions or Suggestions.

 You’ve probably noticed a fifth category called Mentions.
 This category may not be enabled for all users.
 If you have it, however, you are probably wondering what it’s good for.

-This category consists of statements containing a Topic with no associated Opinion.
-For example, the statement “Some tips where to go” contains a Topic (tips) but doesn’t express an Opinion about the tips — they aren’t described as “good tips” or “juicy tips.”
+This category consists of Comments containing a Topic with no associated Opinion.
+For example, the Comment “Some tips where to go” contains a Topic (tips) but doesn’t express an Opinion about the tips — they aren’t described as “good tips” or “juicy tips.”
 Single-word responses containing only a Topic are also included under Mentions.

 A single word response containing only an Opinion e.g. "Great' will be never be counted as a Mention instead it will fall under the corresponding sentiment, in this case Praise.